-The average run of a residential water heater with correct servicing is 10–12 years.
-Even if your outdated water heater isn’t having any concerns, it’s an increased concern of a bad leak.
+The average life span of a residential water heater with correct servicing is 10–12 years.
+Even if your water heater isn’t having any concerns, it could be at an increased concern of a bad leak.

 If you’re unclear of your water heater’s age, check the ID on the unit.
 This lists the manufacturing date and serial number.